Itinerary #1: Family Highlights of Venice, Florence, and Rome

 |Day 10||Depart Florence|

-A self-drive road trip is an ideal trip for families with slightly older children who want to take charge of their agenda.
+A self-drive road trip is ideal for families with slightly older children who want to take charge of their agenda.
 Get introduced to the Tuscan lifestyle in Florence and Chianti, where you'll explore gardens, small towns, and the rolling countryside.
 There's more than just wine to be found here.
 After you've visited Chianti's villages and castles, you'll head to the Italian Riviera.
 Start in the port city of Genoa, then venture along the coast from Sestri Levante to the Portofino National Park, where fishing villages, hiking trails, and local specialties like pesto and stuffed pasta abound.

 It's off to the lakeside from there, beginning with luxurious Lake Como.
 Take a semi-private cruise past expansive villas, colorful towns, and highly curated gardens, followed by a free day to explore at your leisure.
 Your last stop is Lake Garda, considered Italy's most family-friendly lake.
 Its shores are lined with parks, cable cars, and other attractions that you'll learn all about on a three-hour boat tour, with stops along the way for swimming and exploring.
 Hike along its many trails or visit some museums before you return to Florence to depart.
 Learn more